MarkoMuc/lang24/README.md

 # Compiler for Lang24

-The creator and author of Lang24's language specification is doc. dr. Boštjan Slivnik (bostjan.slivnik@fri.uni-lj.si).
+Lang24's language specification was designed and authored by Dr. Boštjan Slivnik (bostjan.slivnik@fri.uni-lj.si).

-This compiler was made as part of Compiler lectures at University of Ljubljana Faculty of Computer and Information Science.

-The lectures are taught by doc. dr. Boštjan Slivnik.
-Parts of the compiler code are also authored by the professor.
+This compiler was developed as part of the Compiler course at the University of Ljubljana, Faculty of Computer and Information Science, under the instruction of Dr. Boštjan Slivnik.
+Some portions of the compiler code were also contributed by him.

+## Building

+1. Add the ANTLR4 jar, RISC-V GNU assembler, and RISC-V GNU linker to the lib/ folder.
+2. Run make from the root directory's Makefile to build the compiler.

 ## Compiler

-Targets 64bit RISC-V architecture.
+The compiler targets the 64-bit RISC-V architecture.

 ## Extension

-The compiler also contains an extension for the RISC-V Vector extension.
-Vectorization is done with data dependence analysis.

-Analysis and generating vectorized intermediate code is implemented.
+An additional feature of this compiler is its support for the RISC-V Vector extension.
+Vectorization is achieved through data dependence analysis, with both the analysis and generation of vectorized intermediate code implemented.

-The extension was done as part of undergrad work under mentor Boštjan Slivnik bostjan.slivnik@fri.uni-lj.si.
+This extension was developed as part of my undergraduate project under the mentorship of Dr. Boštjan Slivnik.

-All code for the vector extension was authored by me (marko.muc12@gmail.com).